 Here the madman fell silent and looked again at his listeners; and they, too, were silent and stared at him in astonishment.
 At last he threw his lantern on the ground, and it broke into pieces and went out.
 “I have come too early,” he said then; “my time is not yet.
 This tremendous event is still on its way, still wandering; it has not yet reached the ears of men.
 Lightning and thunder require time; the light of the stars requires time; deeds, though done, still require time to be seen and heard.
 This deed is still more distant from them than most distant stars — and yet they have done it themselves.“

-But why would the Madman say such a thing?
 How have we killed humanity? you ask.
-Is this not a more clearly a fiction than Nietzsche’s ever was?
+Is this not more clearly a fiction than Nietzsche’s “God is dead” ever was?
 Are there not 7 billion persons who can witness to humanity’s vitality?

 I do not lay this charge directly at the naturalist’s feet: it is naturalism that is culpable, not you who are naturalists.
-Instead I call you to account, you who are naturalists, for your blithe ignorance of the magnitude of the atrocities you endorse.
-You tell of the carnage as if it brings hope to your breast.
-Who gave you the sponge to wipe away your own concern for the heart of humanness?
+Instead I call you to account, you who are naturalists, for your blithe and foolish ignorance of the magnitude of the atrocities you endorse.
+You bring carnage, and you speak of it lovingly, as if it brings hope to your breast.
+Who gave you the sponge to wipe away your concern for the heart of humanness?

-It seeks to kill humanness—and thus all of humanity—when it tries to persuade us no person’s consciousness is anything other than illusion.
+It seeks to kill humanness—and thus all the realized experience of humanity—when it tries to persuade us human consciousness is but an illusion.

 It seeks to kill humanity—all the glory of being human—when it places us on a plane with the animals and charges us with “speciesism” for considering ourselves otherwise.

 It seeks to kill humanity—all the integral wholeness of the human—when it claims we are but machines crafted and co-opted by genes to reproduce themselves.